RachelCarroll2018/Cryptocurrency-Wallet/Starter-Code/README.md

 * Review the transaction hash code associated with the validated blockchain transaction.

 Once you receive the transaction’s hash code, you will navigate to the Transactions section of Ganache to review the blockchain transaction details.
-To confirm that you have successfully created the transaction, you will save screenshots to the README.md file of your GitHub repository for this Challenge assignment.
+To confirm that you have successfully created the transaction, screenshots will be attached below.

-### Instructions

-The steps for this challenge are broken out into the following sections:

-* Import Ethereum Transaction Functions into the Fintech Finder Application
-* Sign and Execute a Payment Transaction
-* Inspect the Transaction on Ganache

-#### Step 1: Import Ethereum Transaction Functions into the Fintech Finder Application
+#### Step 1:

-In this section, you'll import several functions from the `crypto_wallet.py` script into the file `fintech_finder.py`, which contains code for Fintech Finder’s customer interface, in order to add wallet operations to the application.
-For this section, you will assume the perspective of a Fintech Finder customer (i.e., you’ll provide your Ethereum wallet and account information to the application).

-Complete the following steps:

 1. Review the code contained in the `crypto_wallet.py` script file.
 Note that the Ethereum transaction functions that you have built throughout this module&mdash;including `wallet`, `wallet.derive_acount`, `get_balance`, `fromWei`, `estimateGas`, `sendRawTransaction`, and others&mdash;have now been incorporated into Python functions that allow you to automate the process of accessing them.